Meri Mamu

-Meri Mamu (English: My Mother, Nepali: मेरी मामु) is an 2018 Nepalese drama film, directed and written by Yam Thapa.
+Meri Mamu (English: My Mother, Nepali: मेरी मामु) is a 2018 Nepalese drama film, directed and written by Yam Thapa.
 The film is produced by Santosh Sen, under the banner of Aasusen Films.
 The film stars Ayub Sen, Kusum Gurung, Saruk Tamrakar, and Aaslesha Thakuri in the lead roles.

 Plot

 After his mother's death Prem (Ayub Sen) thinks his step mother was responsible for her death, and who makes attempts to kill her.